joeraz/PySolFC_flatpak/README.md

 ## Main Blockers

-1. Figure out how to get PyGame to look in `/app/lib` for `libmikmod.a` so music playback doesn't get disabled.
+1. Figure out how to get PyGame to look in `/app/lib` for `libmodplug.a` so music playback doesn't get disabled.
 2. Upload the screenshots to their final location and add them to `io.sourceforge.pysolfc.PySolFC.appdata.xml`.
 (Use